 The second peak barely revealed itself in the mist.
 This was the first time I heard the wailing of crows and the second time in the day that we had had any contact with wildlife.
 The group struggled to the craggy promontory called “Eagle’s Peak” (15,157 feet) and shouted down for me to advance, to climb again, to suffer.
 I shook my head but managed somehow to squeeze out some more energy, to crawl my way to the top.
 However, on this second summit, I was almost completely spent and had no interest in photos….or much of anything.
 Photos show me clutching the Club’s flag although I cannot remember those moments.
 I slumped against a boulder wondering when this would all end.

-We moved off and down the second peak continuing south along the ridge going around rocky spires while the late afternoon advanced and we nourished ourselves on water, honey and raisins.
+We moved off and down the second peak continuing south along the ridge going around rocky spires while the late afternoon advanced and we nourished ourselves on water, honey, and raisins.
 A third peak was located, this one lower and more manageable but now total exhaustion set in.
 Footing was becoming increasingly difficult, balance deserting me at the time I most needed it.
 Salvador kept urging us forward—one more defilade of boulders and we would be through and on to the unobstructed part of the volcanic ridge.

 My spirits lifted as we spotted the narrow path, completely exposed along a ridgeline which towered over the valley below.
-Perhaps 30 minutes more and we would reach the narrow path which I knew well from two solo and aborted climbs.
+Perhaps 30 minutes more and we would reach the narrow path which I knew well from two previous solo and aborted climbs.
 Salvador was out in front leading us through this rocky maze followed by Pepito, Walo, Nancy and Rosalia.
 I was next to last with Trickee bringing up the rear and encouraging me to finish strongly.
 I slowly passed a boulder which caught my attention.
-On the massive rock was a worn plaque which, in Spanish, read, “In Memory of Dr. Torres who lost his life on this spot.”
+On the massive rock was a worn plaque which was in Spanish and read, “In Memory of Dr. Torres who lost his life on this spot.”
 I chose not to linger in reading the whole passage but it jolted me with the grim reminder that we were not yet safely off the mountain.
 I reflected on the fate of poor Dr. Torres for a few seconds before I heard the scream.

 It was Nancy.
 Trickee and I hurried down and around a rock wall, slipping and sliding on the wet earth and scree only to find Walo sprawled headfirst down the mountain.
-His head lay on a rock, his leg twisted like a rag doll’s.
+His head lay on a rock, his leg twisted like a rag doll.
 The entire party gathered around his inert body.
 The site was difficult to work from—at a sharp angle, wet with small stones everywhere.
 Blood trickled from Walo’s ear.

-While nobody had actually seen or heard Walo fall, the group was now frantically working to revive him.
+While nobody had seen or heard Walo fall, the group was now frantically working to revive him.
 Turning him over, we laid him down gently with his feet pointed toward the valley floor.
 His helmet was removed while Doctor Pepito labored to revive the Peruvian with CPR.
 Each of us began rubbing his limbs as if this would somehow bring him back to life.
 We talked to Walo and eventually one of our party screamed at him to wake up.
-Had he stumbled, fallen and been knocked out?
+Had he stumbled, fallen, and been knocked out?
 Perhaps there was a chance he would come to.
 However, the longer the doctor labored on Walo and his eyes rolled back into his skull, I knew he was gone.

 Salvador was in shock, Nancy wept, tears rolled off Rosalia’s cheeks.
 Our efforts to save Walo ended at 5:53 pm.
 We stayed with the body for what seemed to be an eternity before darkness and a damp chill descended on the mountain.
 There was nothing more we could do for our comrade.
-Our only option was to leave him on the mountain to await a rescue team—we were still more than an hour from the lodge.
+Our only option was to leave him on the mountain to await a rescue team—we were still more than two hours from the lodge.